fenago/deep-learning-essentials/Lab_3.md

-This section introduced Google Colab, an online development environment used to run Python code on Google servers.
-This can allow any practitioner with an internet connection to begin building machine learning models.
-Moreover, you can browse the selection of pre-trained models to begin creating models for your own applications using another resource you learned about in this lab, TensorFlow Hub.
-Google Colab provides practitioners with a zero-configuration, up-to-date environment, and even access to GPUs and TPUs for faster model training times.

 Summary
 =======

-In this lab, you used a variety of TensorFlow resources, including TensorBoard, TensorFlow Hub, and Google Colab.
+In this lab, you used a variety of TensorFlow resources, including TensorBoard, TensorFlow Hub.
 TensorBoard offers users a method to visualize computational model graphs, metrics, and any experimentation results.
 TensorFlow Hub allows users to accelerate their machine learning development using pre-trained models built by experts in the field.
-Google Colab provides a collaborative environment to develop machine learning models on Google servers.
 Developing performant machine learning models is an iterative process of trial and error, and the ability to visualize every step of the process can help practitioners debug and improve their models.
 Moreover, understanding